 The structures are usually found alone but have also appeared in groups of two to six, spaced as close as 16 or so feet from one another, forming an archaeological complex.
 Credits: ancient ireland.org

 Recent dating of 'fulacht fiadh' across Ireland indicates they are all Bronze Age in date and their sizes varied from a few meters in diameter to more than thirty meters.

-The term ‘fulacht fiadh’ is found in the early Irish literature from at least the 9th century AD and refers to open-air field kitchen in form of a water filled pit used to cook meat.
+The term ‘fulacht fiadh’ is found in the early Irish literature from at least the 9th century AD and refers to an open-air field kitchen in form of a water-filled pit used to cook meat.
 In Gaelic, “fulacht” means “cavity,” and it can also refer to an outdoor cooking pit where meat was roasted on a spit or over an open fire.

 Researchers believe that "Fiadh or Fia" which means "of the deer" or "of the wild", may be derived from the early word "fian" - "of the Fianna (or Fionn Mac Cumhail).

 Fionn MacCumhaill was a great mythical Irish warrior.
-His name has a number of different spellings and the name ‘Fionn’ (in Gaelic, 'fair') likely referring to lightly colored hair.
-Fionn was the son of Cumhaill, the leader of the legendary warriors of the high Kings of Ireland - Fianna, who lived apart from the rest of Gaelic society.
+His name has a number of different spellings and the name ‘Fionn’ (in Gaelic, 'fair') likely referring to light colored hair.
+Fionn was the son of Cumhaill, the leader of the legendary warriors of the High Kings of Ireland - Fianna, who lived apart from the rest of Gaelic society.

 Reconstruction of a burnt mound being used as a sweat house (Eogan & Shee Twohig, p.
 184)

 A fire was set near to the pit, upon which stones were heated and then dropped into the water.
 Subsequently, a joint of beef, pork, lamb, chicken, or other meat, was wrapped in straw (sugan - like the straw ropes) and put into the simmering water until cooked.